Shandilya21/Music-Classification-by-Genres/README.md

-# Music Genres Classification Using- Neural Networks
+# Music Genres Classification Using- Support Vector Machines

 Abstract.
 This project was primarily aimed to create an automated